curl/everything-curl/libcurl/headerapi/struct.md

 # Header struct

-The header struct pointer the header API functions return, points to mmemory associated with the easy handle and subsequent calls to the functions will clobber that struct.
+The header struct pointer the header API functions return, points to memory associated with the easy handle and subsequent calls to the functions will clobber that struct.
 Applications need to copy the data if they want to keep it around.
 The memory used for the struct gets freed with calling